MichalBaniowski/coding_forum/README.md

     - add / edit / delete exercise, solution, comment
     - can like or dislike someones solution
 * other features:
-  - sending email with activation account link
+  - sending an email with activation account link

 * Design pattern used:
   - Data Access Object